CryptoABS/cryptoabs-token/test/README.md

     - [x] `payeeWithdrawInterest`: payee should withdraw interest fail when over interest amount
     - [x] `payeeWithdrawInterest`: payee should fail withdraw interest when disabled payee
 - owner put capital
-    - [ ] `ownerPutCapital`: owner should put capital to contract success when contract paused
+    - [x] `ownerPutCapital`: owner should put capital to contract fail when contract not paused
-    - [ ] `ownerPutCapital`: owner should put capital to contract fail when contract not paused
+    - [x] `ownerPutCapital`: owner should put capital to contract success when contract paused
 - payee withdraw capital
-    - [ ] `payeeWithdrawCapital`: payee should withdraw capital success when contract paused
+    - [x] `payeeWithdrawCapital`: payee should withdraw capital fail when not over maturity
-    - [ ] `payeeWithdrawCapital`: payee should withdraw capital fail when contract not paused
+    - [x] `payeeWithdrawCapital`: payee should withdraw capital fail when disabled payee
-    - [ ] `payeeWithdrawCapital`: payee should fail withdraw capital when disabled payee
+    - [x] `payeeWithdrawCapital`: payee should withdraw capital success when contract paused and over maturity
 - ownership switch
     - [x] `transferOwnership`: transfer ownership should fail when not owner
     - [x] `transferOwnership`: transfer ownership should success when not owner